 \section{Abstract}

 Stackelberg security games are a critical tool for maximizing the utility of limited defense resources to protect important targets from an intelligent adversary.
-Motivated by green security, where the defender may only observe an adversary's response to defense on a limited set of targets, we study the problem of defending against the same adversary on a larger set of targets from the same distribution.
-We give a theoretical justification for why standard two-stage learning approaches, where a model of the adversary is trained for predictive accuracy and then optimized against, may fail to maximize the defender's expected utility in this setting.
-We develop a decision-focused learning approach, where the adversary behavior model is optimized for \emph{decision} quality, and show empirically that it achieves higher defender expected utility than the two-stage approach when there is limited training data and a large number of target features.
+Motivated by green security, where the defender may only observe an adversary's response to defense on a limited set of targets, we study the problem of learning a defense that \emph{generalizes} well to a new set of targets with novel feature values and combinations.
+Traditionally, this problem has been addressed via a \emph{two-stage} approach where an adversary model is trained to maximize predictive accuracy without considering the defender's optimization problem.
+We develop an end-to-end \emph{game-focused} approach, where the adversary model is trained to maximize a surrogate for the defender's expected utility.
+We show both in theory and experimental results that our game-focused approach achieves higher defender expected utility than the two-stage alternative when there is limited data.